 Just like the resume of a more experienced travel nurse, new grad resumes should have six primary sections.
 It may look a little different from the traditional travel nursing resume, but it should include:

-- Include your full name, title, phone number, address, and email.
-Your school email may be disabled after you graduate, so use a personal, professional-sounding one (not p@firstname.lastname@example.org).
+Include your full name, title, phone number, address, and email.
+Your school email may be disabled after you graduate, so use a personal, professional-sounding one (not p@email@example.com).
 If you’re uncomfortable providing your full address, only include the city and state.
 Some new travel nurses link their LinkedIn profiles.

 Remember to use active words to give your travel nursing resume some dimension and show initiative.
 Being a newbie travel nurse isn’t as scary as you think and before you know it you’ll be receiving your first travel nurse assignment.
 Once you have a year or two of experience, you’ll be able to add more and more to your resume and embark on as many travel nursing adventures as possible!

-For more help check out our job board for available travel nurse jobs!
+For more help check out our job board for available travel nurse jobs in the top travel nurse locations!